Petroleum industry in Iran: Post-JCPOA era

-The signing of the JCPOA in July 2015 by Hassan Rouhani and Javad Zarif with Barack Obama heralded a new era of détente in foreign relations.
-With it, Iran was allowed to come in from the cold, as it were and once again to sell its oil unencumbered on the world stage.
+in July 2015, the signing of the JCPOA by Hassan Rouhani and Javad Zarif with Barack Obama heralded a new era of détente in foreign relations.
+With it, Iran was once again allowed to sell its oil unencumbered on the world stage.
 The withdrawal by Donald Trump from the JCPOA in May 2018 was an ill wind for Iran because he decided to re-apply the sanctions regime that had caused such difficulties to Khamenei.
 For example, the Grace 1 oil tanker was captured near Gibraltar in July 2019 at the request of the US by the armed forces of the UK.
 The incident was one of several that have been labelled as the 2019 Persian Gulf crisis, but the crisis soon widened to encompass more distant seas where Iranian arms are impotent.

-In May the Iranian tanker Happiness 1 suffered difficulties near Jiddah.
+In May 2019, the Iranian tanker Happiness 1 suffered difficulties near Jiddah.
 In August the tanker Helm encountered difficulties while transiting the Red Sea, and in October the Iranian tanker Sabiti was attacked by two missiles of unknown origin, again in the Red Sea.
 The fully laden Sabiti had been destined for the "Eastern Mediterranean".

 China is a significant supporter of the Iranian petroleum industry.
 In 2017, 64% of an export total $16.9 billion with China was labelled "crude oil".
 Because the National Iranian Tanker Company cannot defend the product on the oceans, it most often leaves port under the flag of another nation which is able to defend its own interests.
 The case of a Shanghai-based operator of oil tankers, Kunlun Holdings is illustrative: in early June it was operating with a shipment of Iranian crude oil as the Pacific Bravo before its transponder disappeared on 5 June in the Straits of Malacca.
-When it reappeared on 18 July, the ship had been relieved of its load and had been renamed to become the Latin Venture.
+When it reappeared on 18 July, the ship had been relieved of its load and was renamed the Latin Venture.
 The US, which had warned ports not to offload the $120 million cargo of the Pacific Bravo, was unhappy about the failure of its sanctions regime.
-Kunlun Holdings is owned by the Bank of Kunlun, which is in turn owned by the (SOE) CNPC.
+Kunlun Holdings is owned by the Bank of Kunlun, which is owned by the (SOE) CNPC.
 The Bank "has long been the financial institution at heart of China-Iran bilateral trade".
 Chinese foreign ministry spokesperson Geng Shuang "resolutely opposes" American unilateral sanctions.